TREVOR's Blog

 You can't see the back row of raspberries very well in the photo below because it's down over the top of the hill a little bit, but it's still there.
 These babies are really starting to take!
 Yum.
 Red raspberries twice a year!

-8) Nancy also told me that she got a picture of one of the pair of rose-breasted grosbeaks that's suddenly started coming to our bird feeders.
-You can't really tell how gorgeous this bird is from her photo, so this is someone else's picture of the male of the species (at right):
+that's suddenly started coming to our bird feeders.
+You can't really tell how gorgeous this bird is from her photo, so this is someone else's picture of the male of the species

 9) Asparagus picked this morning along with an entree of seitan, orange pepper, and select herbs and spices (+ other ingredients I don't know) cooked up in a big iron skillet, eaten on corn tostada shells along with brown rice, cut up yellow pepper, avocado, and tomatoes, plus fresh cucumber sticks on the side for dinner.
 YUMMMMM!
 My lovely with makes delicious and nutritious meals every time!